vboyev-MSFT/defender-docs/exposure-management/ServiceNow-data-connector.md

 ### Configure ServiceNow allowed IPs to enable Exposure Management connectors to access ServiceNow

 Read how to add the set of IPs to add to your allowlist here: [Allowlist IP addresses](configure-data-connectors.md#allowlist-ip-addresses)
+## Unable to connect/disconnect
+If you encounter an error message indicating there was an error connecting / disconnecting.
+Try again in a few minutes. if the issue persists, please contact Support.
 ## Next steps

 [Getting value from your data connectors](value-data-connectors.md).